Good Reduction of K3 Surfaces: The N eron--Ogg--Shafarevich criterion

 \subsection{Kuga--Satake varieties}

-Given a polarized K3 surface $(X,{\cal L})$ over $\CC$, Kuga and Satake \cite{Kuga Satake} associated a polarized Abelian variety, the {\em Kuga--Satake Abelian variety} $A:={\rm KS}(X,{\cal L})$, which is of dimension $2^{19}$.
-Although their construction is transcendental, Rizov \cite{Rizov} and Madapusi Pera \cite{madapusi pera} extended the Kuga--Satake construction to arbitrary fields: namely, if $(X,{\cal L})$ is a polarized K3 surface over some field $k$, then ${\rm KS}(X,{\cal L})$ exists over some finite extension of $k$.
-This recalled, we have the following relation between good reduction of $(X,{\cal L})$ and ${\rm KS}(X,{\cal L})$.
+Given a polarized K3 surface $(X,{\cal L})$ over $\CC$, Kuga and Satake \cite{Kuga Satake} associated to it a polarized Abelian variety, the {\em Kuga--Satake Abelian variety} $A:={\rm KS}(X,{\cal L})$, which is of dimension $2^{19}$.
+Although their construction is transcendental, it is shown in work of Rizov \cite{Rizov} and Madapusi Pera \cite{madapusi pera}, building on previous results of Deligne \cite{Deligne K3} and Andr\'e \cite{Andre}, that the Kuga--Satake construction exists over arbitrary fields: namely, if $(X,{\cal L})$ is a polarized K3 surface over some field $k$, then ${\rm KS}(X,{\cal L})$ exists over some finite extension of $k$.
+Then, we have the following relation between good reduction of $(X,{\cal L})$ and ${\rm KS}(X,{\cal L})$.

-\begin{Theorem} Let $(X,{\cal L})$ be a polarized K3 surface over $K$ with $p\neq2$. \begin{enumerate} \item If $X$ has good reduction, then ${\rm KS}(X,{\cal L})$ can be defined over an unramified extension of $K$, and it has good reduction. \item Assume that $X$ satisfies $(\star)$ and let $L/K$ be a field extension such that ${\rm KS}(X,{\cal L})$ can be defined over $L$.
-If ${\rm KS}(X,{\cal L})$ has good reduction, then $X$ has good reduction over an unramified extension of $L$. \end{enumerate} \end{Theorem}
+\begin{Theorem} Assume $p \neq 2$.
+Let $(X,{\cal L})$ be a polarized K3 surface over $K$. \begin{enumerate} \item If $X$ has good reduction, then ${\rm KS}(X,{\cal L})$ can be defined over an unramified extension $L/K$, and it has good reduction over $L$. \item Assume that $X$ satisfies $(\star)$.
+Let $L/K$ be a field extension such that both ${\rm KS}(X,{\cal L})$ and the Kuga--Satake correspondence (described below) can be defined over $L$.
+If ${\rm KS}(X,{\cal L})$ has good reduction over $L$, then $X$ has good reduction over an unramified extension of $L$. \end{enumerate} \end{Theorem}